Deep vein thrombosis: Causes

 Traditionally, the three factors of Virchow's triad—venous stasis, hypercoagulability, and changes in the endothelial blood vessel lining—contribute to VTE and were used to explain its formation.
 More recently, inflammation has been identified as playing a clear causal role.
 Other related causes include activation of immune system components, the state of microparticles in the blood, the concentration of oxygen, and possible platelet activation.
 Various risk factors contribute to VTE, including genetic and environmental factors, though many with multiple risk factors never develop it.

 Acquired risk factors include the strong risk factor of older age, which alters blood composition to favor clotting.
 Previous VTE, particularly unprovoked VTE, is a strong risk factor.
 A leftover clot from a prior DVT increases the risk of a subsequent DVT.
 Major surgery and trauma increase risk because of tissue factor from outside the vascular system entering the blood.
 Minor injuries, lower limb amputation, hip fracture, and long bone fractures are also risks.
 In orthopedic surgery, venous stasis can be temporarily provoked by a cessation of blood flow as part of the procedure.
 Inactivity and immobilization contribute to venous stasis, as with orthopedic casts, paralysis, sitting, long-haul travel, bed rest, hospitalization, catatonia, and in survivors of acute stroke.
 Conditions that involve compromised blood flow in the veins are May–Thurner syndrome, where a vein of the pelvis is compressed, and venous thoracic outlet syndrome, which includes Paget–Schroetter syndrome, where compression occurs near the base of the neck.

 Infections, including sepsis, COVID-19, HIV, and active tuberculosis, increase risk.
 Chronic inflammatory diseases and some autoimmune diseases, such as inflammatory bowel disease, systemic sclerosis, Behçet's syndrome, primary antiphospholipid syndrome, and systemic lupus erythematosus (SLE) increase risk.
 SLE itself is frequently associated with secondary antiphospholipid syndrome.

-Cancer can grow in and around veins, causing venous stasis, and can also stimulate higher levels of tissue factor.
+Cancer can grow in and around veins, causing venous stasis.
+It can also stimulate higher levels of tissue factor.
 Cancers of the blood, lung, pancreas, brain, stomach, and bowel are associated with high VTE risk.
 Solid tumors such as adenocarcinomas can contribute to both VTE and disseminated intravascular coagulation.
 In severe cases, this can lead to simultaneous clotting and bleeding.
 Chemotherapy treatment also increases risk.
 Obesity increases the potential of blood to clot, as does pregnancy.
 In the postpartum, placental tearing releases substances that favor clotting.
 Oral contraceptives (Note: Third-generation combined oral contraceptives (COCs) have an approximate two to three times higher risk than second-generation COCs.
-Progestogen-only pill use is not associated with increased VTE risk.) and hormonal replacement therapy increase the risk through a variety of mechanisms, including altered blood coagulation protein levels and reduced fibrinolysis.
+Progestogen-only pill use is not associated with increased VTE risk.) and hormonal replacement therapy increase the risk through various mechanisms, including altered blood coagulation protein levels and reduced fibrinolysis.